Akash9268/plivotest/README.md

 - Ensure the web service is running: `docker-compose ps`
 - Check logs: `docker-compose logs web`
 - Verify port 8000 is accessible
+- Check if Redis is running: `docker-compose logs redis`

 #### Topic Creation Fails
 - Check if CSRF exemption is working
 - Verify the web service was restarted after code changes
 - Check server logs for specific error messages
+- Ensure the database is accessible

 #### Messages Not Broadcasting
 - Ensure subscribers are connected to the same topic
 - Check WebSocket connection status
 - Verify the topic exists and is active
+- Check channel layer configuration

+#### Docker Issues
+- **Port already in use**: Change port in docker-compose.yml
+- **Permission denied**: Run with `sudo` or add user to docker group
+- **Image build fails**: Check Dockerfile and requirements.txt

 ### Debug Commands
 ```bash